Western Pennsylvania English: Phonology

 L-vocalization is also common in the Western Pennsylvania dialect; an /l/ then sounds like a /w/ or a cross between a vowel and a "dark" /l/ at the end of a syllable.
 For example, well is pronounced as [wɛw]; milk as [mɪwk] or [mɛwk]; role as [ɹʊw]; and cold as [ˈkʰʊwd].
 The phenomenon is also common in African-American English.

+The word mirror can be pronounced as the single-syllable mere.

 Western Pennsylvania English speakers may use falling intonation at the end of questions, for example, in "Are you painting your garage?" [↗ˈɒɹ jə ˈpʰeɪɾ̃ɪŋ jɚ ɡə↘ˈɹɒdʒ] (with pitch rising in intonation up to just before the last syllable and then falling precipitously).
-Such speakers typically use falling pitch for yes-no questions for which they already are quite sure of the answer.
-A speaker uttering the above example is simply confirming what is already thought: yes, the person spoken to is painting his/her garage.
-It is most common in areas of heavy German settlement, especially southeastern Pennsylvania, hence its nickname, the "Pennsylvania Dutch question", but it is also found elsewhere in Pennsylvania, including Pittsburgh (Maxfield 1931; Layton 1999; Wisnosky 2003; Johnstone, Andrus and Danielson 2006).
+Such speakers typically use falling pitch for yes–no questions for which they already are quite sure of the answer.
+A speaker uttering the above example is simply confirming what is already thought: yes, the person spoken to is painting their garage.
+It is most common in areas of heavy German settlement, especially southeastern Pennsylvania, hence its nickname, the "Pennsylvania Dutch question", but it is also found elsewhere in Pennsylvania, including Pittsburgh.
 It is of German origin.